Liu Yu (singer): 2021–present: Produce Camp 2021, Debut with Into1 And Ten Directions

 In February 2021, He participated in the Chinese reality survival show Produce Camp 2021.
 In March 2021, He became the center of the theme song for the show.
-He consistently ranked in the high ranks throughout the show, and on the final episode he place first with over 25 million votes, becoming the center and captain of the boy group Into1.
+He consistently ranked in the high ranks throughout the show, and on the final episode he placed first with over 25 million votes, becoming the center of INTO1.
+Later, he was voted to be leader of the group by the members.

 On February 1, 2022, he performed his single "星河入夢" ("Galaxy Dream") at the Spring Festival Gala to welcome the Beijing Winter Olympic Games.

 On April 12, 2022 he released his first EP album 柳叶刀(Willow-leaf Saber).